AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

     print(newtree.in_order_traversal())

 ```
-- The element will be deleted .
+- The element will be deleted.

-**So , This was the quick overview of Binary Tree , Insertion and Deletion using Python .
+**So, This was the quick overview of Binary Tree, Insertion and Deletion using Python.
 I hope you liked the article.
 Follow back for the more upcoming article**

 > Leave a like if you learned something today.